c. 1953

 B&W

-James "Motorhead" Sherwood dong "The Bug."
+James "Motorhead" Sherwood doing "The Bug."
 The group has matching suits, and is formed at least by a singer, a pianist (Terry Wimberly), a guitarist, a tenor sax, and a baritone sax (Motorhead).
 The band is most probably The Omens.

 He showed eighteen minutes of his unfinished film Burnt Weeny Sandwich, [...] which featured short shots of [...]
 Motorhead having a fit on stage some eight years ago.